-Guitar legend Jimi Hendrix died in 1970 at 27 from an overdose.
-At the time, the artist had an accumulated fortune of £5million.
-Without a wife or children recognized when he died, Hendrix’s inheritance created a dispute among family members.
+Jimi Hendrix, considered by many the best guitarist of all time died too soon at the age of 27 back in 1970.
+At the time, the artist had fortune of £5million.
+Without a wife or children recognized when he died, Hendrix’s inheritance was disputed among family members.

 Jimi Hendrix inheritance

-James Allen Hendrix, the musician’s father, inherited the money.
-James left a will to divide the money between children and grandchildren.
-With the exception of Leon, Hendrix’s brother.
-He was left only a golden record of his brother’s.
+Hendrix’s father James Allen Hendrix inherited the money and when he died, he left a will to divide the money between children and grandchildren.
+However, his other son Leon Hendrix was left only a golden record of his brother’s.

 In an interview with Express.co.uk in 2017, Leon said: “My dad was going to leave me $25million in a trust fund he named ‘Bodacious’.
 His nickname for me as a kid.
 But in his final years my dad signed papers and I was cut out of the will.”